tcibinan/flaxo/README.md

 ## Principle

-The educational process in flaxo platform can be described in the five following steps.
+The educational process using flaxo platform can be described in five steps.

-1. Teacher creates a course with flaxo which is basically a simple git repository.
+1. Tutor creates a course with flaxo which is basically a simple git repository.
-2. Teacher fill the course tasks with tests that students are going to write implementations for.
+2. Tutor fill the course tasks with tests that students are going to write implementations for.
 3. Students solve the tasks and create pull requests.
 4. Flaxo make all the necessary arrangements to evaluate students solutions.
-5. Teacher receives well-formatted statistics of students progress.
+5. Tutor receives well-formatted statistics of students progress.

 ## Key features